ricket1978/test/README.md

-# test
+# Test
-A test repository to teach git.
+This is a test repository to teach git.